imraj569/Hello_Telegram_Bot/README.md

  in the `.env` file.
 This helps minimize security risks.
 However, it is still important to take additional security measures:

 - Keep your bot token and `.env` file secret and avoid sharing them with unauthorized individuals.
-- Consider running the bot on a secure and trusted machine.
-- Regularly update your operating system and software to prevent vulnerabilities.
-- Review the source code and understand the commands before using the bot.

 ## Restart and Crash Recovery 🔄